harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 However, I found myself repeating almost the same markup multiple times while building different prototypes on *Angular*.
 To get rid of those duplications, `*ngFor` may be a solution, but concerning performance on mobile devices, you should avoid using those structural directives for such basic things.

 At this point, *Pug* enters the stage. *Pug* offers stunning but simple mechanisms to make you even more productive.
 You could easily build compassable `mixins`, derived templates and other cool things.
-Besides all the advantages like maintainability, readability or the time you save, it’s also fun to use it!
+Besides all the advantages like maintainability, readability or the time you save, it's also fun to use it!

 > If you have not used Pug before, see my other posts on Pug [here]({% post_url 2013-10-22-an-introduction-to-jade %}) and [here]({% post_url 2016-02-04-be-more-productive-with-pug %})